wpmetabox/docs/_docs/extensions/mb-relationships.md

 MB_Relationships_API::delete( $from, $to, $id );
 ```

-This function checks if the 2 objects already have a relationship and delete that relationshp only if they have.
+This function checks if the 2 objects already have a relationship and delete that relationship only if they have.

 When calling `add` function, the plugin fires a hook as follow: